mehulagg/gitlab/doc/user/application_security/dast/index.md

 ### Available CI/CD variables

-DAST can be [configured](#customizing-the-dast-settings) using CI/CD variables.
-Only variables marked <sup>1</sup> are available to an on-demand DAST scan.
+You can use CI/CD variables to customize DAST.

 | CI/CD variable                                  | Type          | Description                    |
 |:------------------------------------------------|:--------------|:-------------------------------|